REMEMBERING OUR ROOTS

 Before the story of the "discovery" of America that we learn in school, this land we call Phoenix was inhabited by Native nations, including the O'odham Jewed, Akimel O'odham (Upper Pima), and Hohokam, for centuries.
 We make this land acknowledgment because the systems of oppression that dispossessed Native populations then continue today, oppressing the Native groups that continue to live here as well as other black and brown communities.

 We also recognize that on this stolen land, all but those who are Native and descendants of enslaved peoples are immigrants whether we arrived days, years, or decades ago.
 To remind us of our foreign origins, we are starting this series to highlight PLAN's immigrant roots - it will feature the immigration histories of staff, community members and partners, and board members.
-First up, PLAN's new Executive Director, Rekha Nair.
+This month, we are sharing our Board President, Erin Scharff's, immigration story.

 Rekha's Immigration Story